-Leave of Absence and/or Voluntary Withdrawal from the University
+Leave of Absence and Separation from the University

 Students in good academic standing sometimes find that they must interrupt college studies because of a family situation, a career change, or other personal reason.
 Students should discuss the situation with the appropriate dean who may suggest a leave of absence.
 In cases where a leave of absence is not possible, students should then observe procedures for voluntary withdrawal from the University.

-Students who stop attending the University during a term and do not comply with the procedures for voluntary withdrawal will receive failing grades in all courses for which they registered and will not be readmitted to the University without the permission of the appropriate dean.
+Students who stop attending the University during a term and do not comply with the procedures to Separate will receive failing grades in all courses for which they registered and will not be readmitted to the University without the permission of the appropriate dean.

 Medical Leave of Absence Policy

 Purpose: Saint Peter’s University expects students to maintain continuous registration throughout their academic program.
 It is sometimes necessary for a student to take a leave from enrollment for a period of time.
 The policies and procedures described below establish a process for the medical leave of absence (medical withdrawal) of undergraduate or graduate student.
 The procedures herein provide guidance for the basis for a medical leave of absence, process for requesting a medical leave of absence, responsibilities of the student, and appeals process.

 Basis for Medical Leave of Absence: Saint Peter’s University students who experience extraordinary cases in which serious illness, injury, psychological crises, or other significant medical related trauma that substantially impairs their ability to function successfully or safely as a student may be eligible for a medical leave of absence.
 It is expected that time away from the University will be used for treatment and recovery.